ianif/taccalcprivateemptyrepo/README.md

 ### Running the Calculator

+The calculator supports three usage modes:

+1. **Interactive Mode** (default): Guided prompts for all inputs
+2. **Non-Interactive Mode**: All parameters via command-line arguments
+3. **Hybrid Mode**: Mix of command-line arguments and prompts

+#### Interactive Mode (Default)

-1. Open a terminal or command prompt
-2. Navigate to the project directory
+Open a terminal or command prompt, navigate to the project directory, and run:
-3. Run the calculator:

 ```bash
 python3 main.py